AMACB/HSCTF-2020-writeups/Treecache_Alyx/Treecache_Alyx.md

 ```
 0x0000000000000000      0x0000000000000251 <-- tcache has size 0x250
 0x0101010101010101      0x0101010101010101 <-- length of each freelist
-0x0100010101010101      0x0101010101010101     here all freelists are 1 long
+0x0101010101010101      0x0101010101010101     here all freelists are 1 long
 0x0101010102010101      0x0101010101010101
 0x0101010101010101      0x0101010101010101
 0x00007f00deadbeef      0x00007f00deadbeef <-- top of freelists is 0x7f00deadbeef
 0x00007f00deadbeef      0x00007f00deadbeef
 ...
 ```
+This gives us the most arbitrary of writes.

 ### Finishing Up
 From here the exploit finishes normally.
-Write `/bin/sh` into some freeable memory, and then use the above most arbitrary of writes (courtesy of tcache destruction) to write `system` into `__free_hook`; recall we've leaked libc.
+Write `/bin/sh` into some freeable memory, and then use the above arbitrary write (courtesy of tcache destruction) to write `system` into `__free_hook`; recall we've leaked libc.
 Then calling `free` on the `/bin/sh` memory will call `free("/bin/sh")`, which is now `system`, so we have a shell and so have the flag.

 The full exploit can be found [here](/Treecache_Alyx/treeforce.py).